cedric-v/cedric-v/src/en/ce-nest-pas-comme-ca-dans-la-vraie-vie-de-limportance-de-tout-ce-que-vous-faites.md

       <p class="text-lg leading-relaxed">That's why it's ideal to have, create or rediscover a <strong>professional activity that really suits you</strong>.</p>

       <hr class="my-6 border-[#0A6BCE]/20">

-      <p class="text-lg leading-relaxed">Are you interested?
-I invite you to leave a comment.</p>
     </div>
   </article>
   <!-- CTA pour l'accompagnement -->